Learning and Contributing

 Be Prepared Workshops

-In 2022, AFP received funding from the Ministry of Seniors and Accessibility to develop the Be Prepared program, print the workbooks, and deliver free workshops in the community.
-From June to November, our facilitators conducted almost 40 workshops and distributed 500 workbooks.
+In 2022, AFP received funding from the Ministry of Seniors and Accessibility to launch the program, print the workbooks, and offer free workshops.
+Between June and November, facilitators led nearly 40 workshops and shared 500 workbooks with people in the community.

 Events